carbon-language/carbon-lang/docs/project/evolution.md

 ##### Actions

 - **Author**:
-  - Set both the proposal status and GitHub issue status label to `RFC`.
+  - Set both the Google Doc status and GitHub issue status label to `RFC`.
-  - Create an `Evolution > RFCs` forum topic.
+  - Create an `Evolution > RFC` forum topic.
-    - Summarize the discussion points, along with a link to the pull request and GitHub issue.
+    - Summarize the discussion points, along with a link to the Google Doc and GitHub issue.
     - Add the topic's link to the GitHub issue.